Dhiraj072/leetcode/README.md

 # Leetcode

 Online leetcode judge is too slow for me.
 This is my gradle project to compile and test my solutions locally.
-And then make a submission..
+And then make a submission.

 ## Built With